the-real-i9/i9chat-server/README.md

 At every opening of the stream (perhaps, when the client enters a DM chat session), all events pending receipt and associated data are first streamed to the client.

-Below is the event, associated data, and recommended listeners:
+Below is the event, associated data, and suggested listeners:

 ```json
 {